 Why Branch connection is required in Piping?

-Making branch in the run pipe or header pipe is useful in many ways to avoid complex networks.
-Some of the required necessity are as follows:
+Making a branch connection in the run pipe or header pipe is useful in many ways to avoid complex networks.
+Some of the required necessities are as follows:

 - Distribution of fluid up to the different columns, vessels, storage tanks, Pumps, and Exchangers.